 Security.
 To secure their buildings (and products), businesses install security cameras, dead-bolt locks, security bars, and burglar alarms-preventing or reducing the possibility of break-ins.
-They also hire guards to protect against shoplifters and dishonest employees.
+They hire guards to protect against shoplifters and dishonest employees.
+They also use virus protection and other security software to quard against hackers.